pbloem/peterbloem.nl/blog/pca-4.md

 <!-- <aside>Another way we can have a lower rank than $m$ is if the matrix is taller than it is wide, but most rows aren't linearly independent.
 We'll see an example of this in a bit.</aside> -->

 We can prove this fact simply from the SVD.
 This is a good illustration of how the SVD can be used for theoretical purposes.
-What we want to show is that if $\X^T\X$ is non-invertivle, $\X$ must have a column rank less than $m$.
+What we want to show is that if $\X^T\X$ is non-invertible, $\X$ must have a column rank less than $m$.
 Let $k < m$ be the rank of $\X$ and let

 $$\X = \rc{\U}_m\gc{\Sig}_m{\rc{\V}_m}^T$$